Windows experiences and tips

 - Babylon is a very good tool when dealing with various languages.
 I use it also to check my correct use of an english word.
 Most of the dictionaries and glossaries are free.
 See an example use here.

 - EditPad Pro from Just Great Software replaced TextPad from Helios Software Solutions after long time of use.
 The reason for change was support of Unicode.
 EditPad Pro brought me into contact with RegexBuddy (develop regular expressions) and DeployMaster (create installation programs) from the same vendor.
+AceText I have not yused that much until now.
 The support from Jan Goyvaerts is excellent.

 - Multi-Rename (part of the PCmag File Utilities.) to rename all those images from the digital camera (the camera counts only to 999, but I have many more...
 Multi-Rename can renumber, insert name parts etc. even using regular expressions